 - a.
-The financial statements and notes set out on pages 6 to 24 are in accordance with the Corporations Act 2001, including: - complying with Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - ii. giving a true and fair view of the Fund's financial position as at 30 June 2019 and of its performance for the financial year ended on that date. - b.
+The financial statements and notes set out on pages 6 to 23 are in accordance with the Corporations Act 2001, including: - i. complying with Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - ii. giving a true and fair view of the Fund's financial position as at 30 June 2022 and of its performance for the financial year ended on that date. - b.
 There are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable; and - c.
 Note 2(a) confirms that the financial statements also comply with the International Financial Reporting Standards as issued by the International Accounting Standards Board.

-This declaration is made in accordance with a resolution of the directors of EQT Responsible Entity Services Ltd through a delegated authority given by EQT Responsible Entity Services Ltd's Board.
+This declaration is made in accordance with a resolution of the directors of Equity Trustees Limited through a delegated authority given by Equity Trustees Limited's Board.